• Home

 Conclusion

 The U.S. Merchant Marine Academy is like no other federal service academy.
-As a merchant marine, you will serve your nation onboard a civilian vessel providing vital leadership to the men and women that provide safe passage for cargo bound for destinations all across our planet.
+As a merchant marine, you will serve your nation onboard a civilian vessel providing vital leadership to the men and women that provide safe passage for cargo bound for destinations across our planet.

 About The AuthorJim spent 22 years on active duty, climbing the ranks from Airman Basic to a decorated Air Force Major.
 Stationed all over the world, he held many high-level posts, including Chief of Foreign Military Sales at the U.S. Embassy in Addis Ababa, Ethiopia.
 Jim earned his Ph.D. through the Montgomery Era GI Bill and spent 13 years teaching African Studies in Pennsylvania.
 Jim is also an award-winning travel writer.